HDFGroup/PyHexad/docs/arrays/h5readArray.rst

 .. note:: The optional arguments are integer arrays whose length must be equal
-	  the rank (number of dimensions)
-	  of the HDF5 array.
+	  the rank (number of dimensions) of the HDF5 array.
+This includes the case of a one-dimensional array, e.g., a `first` argument of 5 must be specified as the Excel array literal `{5}`.

 .. rubric:: Return Value